Artikelbild-KI-Tools

 Kahoot! is playful and wacky, and that’s exactly what makes it so brilliant: you can compete with other students in quiz competitions and create your own quizzes in which you can pit your fellow students against each other.
 Learning as a multiplayer game, how ingenious.

-AI tools for writing and word processing
+AI tools for writing, text and data processing

 Writing and word processing tools based on AI make studying so much easier!
 But beware: under no circumstances should you pass off AI texts as your own.
 It’s not even necessary, as you can use them as excellent support.

-Caktus
+Caktus AI Tool

 You can code with Caktus.
 You can write essays with Caktus.